 Sometimes, though, it’s a question of routine or a lack thereof – making an effort to schedule regular bathroom breaks can often solve a bout of constipation.

-Thankfully, there are many things you can do to ease your discomfort and get things moving once more.
+Thankfully, there are many things you can do to treat constipation and promote healthier bowel movements.

 Probiotics for Constipation